Q&A: Evolution, Creationism and Intelligent Design

 - How old is the earth?
 How old are the geologic ages?
 How are these dates determined?

-- Does the notion of irreducible complexity, as introduced by intelligent design writers, pose significant challenges to evolution?
+- Does the notion of irreducible complexity pose significant challenges to evolution?

-- What has been the outcome of court cases testing whether creationism and intelligent design constitute suitable material for public school instruction?
+- What has been the outcome of court cases testing creationism and intelligent design?

-- Have creationist writers uncovered significant technical issues that draw into question established theories of geology and evolution?
+- Have creationist writers uncovered significant technical issues for geology and evolution?

 - Do creationism and intelligent design qualify as peer-reviewed science?